WeblateOrg/weblate/docs/admin/install.rst

 Hardware requirements
 ---------------------

-Weblate should run on any contemporary hardware without problems, following are minimal configuration required to run Weblate on single host (Weblate, database and web server):
+Weblate should run on any contemporary hardware without problems, the following is the minimal configuration required to run Weblate on single host (Weblate, database and web server):

 * 1 GB of RAM memory